 Let’s talk about the three main points to consider when doing product research for any ecommerce marketplace: profitability, demand, and competition.

-If you set up shipping on your listing, Facebook will only charge you a 5% selling fee.
+If you set up shipping on your listing, Facebook will only charge you a 5% selling fee or a flat fee of $0.40 for shipments of $8.00 or less.
 This fee is there to cover the cost of the payment processing for using their checkout system.

 For example, if you sell and ship an item for $10, Facebook will charge you $0.50.